arched-dev/flask-scheema/demo/basic/README.md

 ## Introduction

-Jumpstart your API development with Flask-Schema by integrating it into your Flask application.
+Jumpstart your API development with `flask-schema` by integrating it into your Flask application.
 This guide walks you through setting up a robust API complete with an automatically generated OpenAPI documentation page, all with minimal changes to your existing Flask setup.

 ## Getting Started

-Follow these steps to integrate Flask-Schema into your Flask application and enjoy a fully functional API alongside comprehensive OpenAPI Redoc documentation.
+Follow these steps to integrate `flask-schema` into your Flask application and enjoy a fully functional API alongside comprehensive OpenAPI Redoc documentation.

 ### 1. Subclass DeclarativeBase for Flask-SQLAlchemy Integration

 Your models should inherit from a base class equipped with a get_session method to facilitate database interactions for schema generation and queries.

- - Extend DeclarativeBase and utilize Flask-SQLAlchemy for seamless integration.
+ - Extend DeclarativeBase and utilize `flask-SQLAlchemy` for seamless integration.
 View [Example](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/extensions.py#L10-L25)

 ### 2. Configure Flask

-Introduce a few configuration values to Flask to enable Flask-Schema functionalities.
+Introduce a few configuration values to Flask to enable `flask-schema` functionalities.

  - Set necessary Flask configuration values.
-View [Example](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/config.py#L12-L14)
+View [Example](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/config.py#L8-L8)

 ### 3. Initialize Flask-Scheema